PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Results and Discussion

 A comparison with existing methods across the two datasets is reported in Table~\ref{tab:comparison}.
 All models were trained and evaluated on the same hardware configuration using a Tesla T4 GPU and a batch size of 16 to ensure a fair and consistent benchmarking environment.
-For the Deep-MVLM model, results correspond to a single training fold, with the best-performing epoch selected from a total of 100 training epochs.
+For the Deep-MVLM model, results correspond to a single training fold, with the best-performing epoch selected from 100 total training epochs.
 For the LAFAS dataset, results for both 2S-SGCN and the proposed PAL-Net are reported as the mean prediction errors averaged over 5-fold cross-validation.
 In contrast, for the FaceScape dataset, evaluation was performed on a single fold due to its larger data volume.
-The increased sample size in FaceScape made full cross-validation computationally intensive and less critical for the purpose of generalization testing.
-The hyperparameters of the 2S-SGCN model that was trained on FaceScape was the default configuration reported in the original study, specifically with a model depth of 20 and $k_\text{knn} = 16$.
-However, for the LAFAS dataset, this configuration did not yield optimal results, instead, a shallower architecture (depth = 4) and a larger local neighborhood ($k_\text{knn} = 32$) provided improved performance, highlighting the importance of dataset-specific tuning.
-In both datasets the 2S-SGCN was trained for 500 epochs.
-These adjustments ensured that each model operated under conditions most suitable for its architecture and the specific characteristics of the dataset, allowing a more meaningful performance comparison.
+The increased sample size in FaceScape made full cross-validation computationally intensive and less critical for generalization testing.
+The hyperparameters of the 2S-SGCN model that was trained on FaceScape were the default configuration reported in the original study, specifically with a model depth of 20 and $k_\text{knn} = 16$.
+However, for the LAFAS dataset, this configuration did not yield optimal results; instead, a shallower architecture (depth = 4) and a larger local neighborhood ($k_\text{knn} = 32$) provided improved performance, highlighting the importance of dataset-specific tuning.
+In both datasets, the 2S-SGCN was trained for 500 epochs.
+These adjustments ensured that each model operated under conditions most suitable to its architecture and the dataset's specific characteristics, enabling a more meaningful performance comparison.
 All reported results for PAL-Net were obtained using localized facial patches constructed from the 1000 nearest vertices to each approximated landmark in the original facial meshes, trained on around 250 epochs with early stopping enabled.
-For the LAFAS dataset, the final prediction for each landmark was computed as the centroid of the $K = 10$ closest points of the predicted coordinate, which helped mitigate local surface noise.
-In the case of the FaceScape dataset, which contains denser and more complete facial meshes, the final landmark prediction was determined by selecting the closest point on the surface to the model’s predicted coordinate.
-In addition to achieving lower mean errors, PAL-Net also demonstrated reduced standard deviation across both point-wise and distance-wise metrics with respect to other existing methods, indicating more consistent predictions and improved robustness.
+For the LAFAS dataset, the final prediction for each landmark was computed as the centroid of the $K = 10$ closest points in the predicted coordinate space, which helped mitigate local surface noise.
+In the FaceScape dataset, which contains denser, more complete facial meshes, the final landmark prediction was determined by selecting the surface point closest to the model’s predicted coordinate.
+In addition to achieving lower mean errors, PAL-Net also demonstrated reduced standard deviation across both point-wise and distance-wise metrics, indicating more consistent predictions and improved robustness.
 This indicates more consistent predictions across subjects and landmarks, suggesting improved model stability and generalization.
-Another advantages of PAL-Net lies in its lightweight training characteristics, despite achieving competitive accuracy across both datasets.
-PAL-Net requires substantially less computational time per training epoch compared to alternative approaches and this efficiency is primarily due to the model’s compact architecture and the use of pointwise convolutional operations, which are well-suited for localized patch-based learning.
+Another advantage of PAL-Net lies in its lightweight training characteristics, despite achieving competitive accuracy across both datasets.
+PAL-Net requires substantially less computational time per training epoch than alternative approaches, and this efficiency is primarily due to the model’s compact architecture and the use of pointwise convolutional operations, which are well-suited for localized patch-based learning.
 Figure \ref{fig:models_comparison_per_landmark} shows the per-landmark localization error for each landmark of the LAFAS dataset.